LIIF has over time secured and deployed over $500 million of NMTC allocation

 The power of the NMTC program is clear.
-LIIF has over 35 years expertise structuring NMTC projects.
+LIIF has expertise structuring NMTC projects since 2007.

 The NMTC program provides below-market rate, patient financing that can enhance project viability through:

 - Long-term permanent subsidy

 This leads to more resilient facilities, expanded services, heightened community impact and stronger operating sustainability long term.

 Front Porch, Atlanta (2022)

 A $4.5 million leverage loan and $8.5 million NMTC allocation to Historic District Development Corporation (HDDC).
 The loan was a participation in a $17.35 million construction loan by LIIF partner, Reinvestment Fund.
 HDDC was founded by the renowned civil rights leader Coretta Scott King in 1980 to rehabilitate and revitalize the historic Atlanta neighborhoods of Sweet Auburn and Old Fourth Ward.
 Non-displacement of existing residents, preservation of the neighborhood’s historic fabric and redevelopment into vibrant, mixed-use communities have been HDDC’s guiding principles since inception, catalyzing growth and change in the neighborhood.
 This project, known as Front Porch will consist of six new commercial/retail units, 36 income-restricted residential units and various amenities to support community wellness.